klamping/UIRegression/2-PhantomCSS/2-advanced.md

-# PhantomCSS - Page Actions
+# Automating Page Actions

-## Goal

-Take a screenshot of a modal window using CasperJS page action scripting

-## Introduction

 Taking screenshots of specific sections of the page is a powerful feature, even if it requires a little more effort.
 But what happens when the screenshot you need is hidden behind some sort of action (e.g. a mouse click to open a modal window)?

 Lucky, PhantomCSS is tied directly in to CasperJS/PhantomJS, so all of the functionality of those two frameworks is available for use.

-### What are PhantomJS and CasperJS?
+## What are PhantomJS and CasperJS?

-Officialy, [PhantomJS](http://phantomjs.org/) is a "headless WebKit engine".
+Officially, [PhantomJS](http://phantomjs.org/) is a "headless WebKit engine".
 In simpler terms, PhantomJS is a browser that's built for testing and automation.
 It does almost everything a regular browser does, but behind the scenes.
 "Headless" comes from the fact that it doesn't have a visual interface.
 All interaction takes place via scripts.

 CasperJS comes in to help with scripting.
 [According to its website](http://casperjs.org/):